 While in Two-Group Discriminant Analysis, only one function can categorize the objects, in Multiple Discriminant Analysis, more than one function is generally needed.
-The exact number of functions in a multiple discriminant analysis equals, either to the value of (g-1), where g is the number of groups or categories or to the value of k, which stands for the number of variables in the analysis, whichever value is smaller.
+The exact number of functions in a multiple discriminant analysis equals either the value of (g-1), where g is the number of groups or categories, or the value of k, which stands for the number of variables in the analysis whichever value is smaller.
 Now, let’s make understanding simple with the help of an example:

-So, suppose you have to identify the type of apparels in your stock and you have four categories:
+So, suppose you have to identify the type of apparel in your stock, and you have four categories:

 - Mass Market

 You also have five variables or predictors such as:

 Here, the number of discriminant functions is three since the value of (g-1)is 3 (4-1), which is lesser than the value of k = 5.

 Multiple Discriminant Analysis Application in Finance